Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 Landscape Canes

-Build pictorial scenes layer by layer - sky gradients, mountain wedges, water striations.
-The cross-section reveals a complete image.
+Build pictorial scenes layer by layer: sky gradients, mountain wedges, water striations.
+The cross-section then reveals a complete image inside the slice.

 Mokume Gane Hybrid